barotto/libRocketDoc/pages/cpp_manual/controls/form.md

 ### Form container

 The form element is designed as a container element for form controls.
 Forms can be submitted, which bundles the name and value pairs of all descendant form controls into a single event.
 The form element is specified in RML with the `<form>`{:.tag} tag.
-It will generate a "submit" event when it is submitted; therefore it is usual to provide an inline event handler for "onsubmit".
+It will generate a `submit`{:.evt} event when it is submitted; therefore it is usual to provide an inline event handler for `onsubmit`{:.attr}.

 The form element's interface is the `{{page.lib_ns}}::Controls::ElementForm` class.
 The form can be submitted by calling the `Submit()` function.